Kendall Randolph: Seattle Seahawks

 After not being selected in the 2023 NFL draft, Randolph signed with the Seattle Seahawks as an undrafted free agent.
 He was waived on August 29.

 Winnipeg Blue Bombers

 On February 22, 2024, it was announced that the Winnipeg Blue Bombers signed Randolph to the active roster.
 He made his CFL debut on August 1 against the BC Lions.
 In his rookie year, Randolph played in six games, starting five times with three at guard and two at tackle.

+On May 30, 2026, Randolph was released by the Blue Bombers as part of final roster cuts.

+Toronto Argonauts

+On June 2, 2026, Randolph signed with the Toronto Argonauts.

 Personal life

 Randolph is the son of Levi Sr and Mia.
 He has two brothers Levi Jr, a professional basketball player and Roderick, a former tight end who played at Alabama A&M.